Skip to content

 }

-@restJson1 is the protocol — it controls serialization and HTTP binding behaviour. @http binds the operation to a route. @httpLabel maps name to the {name} path segment.
-This is the source of truth for everything that follows — change the model, rebuild, and all generated code updates automatically.
+@restJson1 is the protocol; it controls serialization and HTTP binding behavior. @http binds the operation to a route. @httpLabel maps name to the {name} path segment.
+All generated code derives from this model; change the model and rebuild to regenerate it.

 Running dotnet build invokes the Smithy CLI and generates C# types under obj/.
 For the model above you get: